The latest leadership statistics emphasize the importance of good leadership and reveal how poor leaders can damage a company.

 Interesting Facts About Leadership Demographics

-With 10,000 Baby Boomers retiring every day, millennials are rapidly taking on more responsibilities.
-Around 28% of millennial employees hold managerial roles in their organizations.
+Millennials and Generation Z are rapidly taking on more responsibilities.
+According to estimates, they will make up 58% of the leader workforce by 2028.
 This shift will influence future trends in leadership development as the younger generations want to see more mobile-ready learning opportunities and greater flexibility.
 Plus, recent research has confirmed that online development is a more effective tactic for young people than typical classroom learning.

-3. Only four Fortune 500 companies are led by a Black CEO.
+3. Only six Fortune 500 companies are led by a Black CEO.

-Only four Fortune 500 companies have a Black leader, and none of them is a woman.
+Only six Fortune 500 companies have a Black leader in 2022, two of which are women.
 It’s even more concerning that 60% of Black leaders say they need to work twice as much as their White colleagues to be considered equally capable.

-4. As per the 2021 leadership stats, diversity in leadership is a priority for only 16.8% of companies.
+4. As per the latest leadership stats, diversity in leadership is a priority for only 16.8% of companies.

 The vast majority of leaders (64.8%) have listed diversity throughout the company as a priority area in their DEI strategy.
 This is undoubtedly a good step toward creating more inclusive organizations.
 However, only 16.8% of companies plan to prioritize diversity in leadership roles.
 Inclusion should be evenly distributed across all company levels, including the top positions.